Bankrupting DoS Attackers: Introduction

 The key technical challenge is to set up a matrix in order to use Yao's minimax principle~\cite{yao:probabilistic} to prove a lower bound on the expected cost for any randomized algorithm.
 In particular, we need a game-theory payoff matrix where the rows are deterministic algorithms, and the columns are deterministic inputs.
-A natural approach is for the matrix entries to be the ratios $A/\sqrt{B g}$.
+A natural approach is for the matrix entries to be the ratios $A/\sqrt{B g}$, where $A$ is the cost to our algorithm.
 Unfortunately, this fails to achieve our goal since this would yield $E[A/\sqrt{Bg}]$ and we need $E[A]/E[\sqrt{Bg}]$, which are not generally equal.
 Some lower bound proofs can circumvent this type of problem.
 For example, lower bound proofs on competitive ratios of online algorithms circumvent the problem because the offline cost does not vary with the choice of the deterministic algorithm, i.e. from row to row.
 So the expected offline cost can be factored out and computed separately (see~\cite{borodin2005online}, Chapter 5).
 Unfortunately, this does not work for us since our random variables $A$ and $B$ are interdependent, and vary across both rows and columns.

-We solve this problem by first setting the matrix entries to $E(A) - \sqrt{E(B) g \estGap})$, and then proving that the minimax for such a payoff matrix has expected value at least $0$.
-Then, we use Jensen's inequality and linearity of expectation to show that the minimax is also at least $0$ when the matrix entries are $E(A - \sqrt{B g \estGap})$ (see Lemma~\ref{l:lbDeterm}).
+To address this challenge, we first set the matrix entries to $E(A) - \sqrt{E(B) g \estGap})$, and then prove that the minimax for such a payoff matrix has expected value at least $0$.
+Then, we use Jensen's inequality and linearity of expectation to show that the minimax is also at least $0$ when the matrix entries are $E(A - \sqrt{B g \estGap})$ (see Lemma \ref{l:lbDeterm}).
 Next, using Yao's principle, we can show the maximin is nonnegative, and thereby obtain a key inequality for $A$ and $B$.
-Once we have this inequality, we can use algebra to establish our lower bound for any randomized algorithm (see Theorem~\ref{t:main-lower}).
+Once we have this inequality, we can use algebra to establish our lower bound for any randomized algorithm (see Theorem \ref{t:main-lower}).

-We believe that this new approach -- using Yao's principle on a matrix whose entries are $X - Y$ in order to bound the ratio $E(X)/E(Y)$, and thereby prove some target lower bound of $E(Y)$ -- may have broader applications to proving lower bounds for resource competitive algorithms~\cite{Bender:resource-sigact,gilbert:resource}.
+We believe that this new approach -- using Yao's principle on a matrix whose entries are $X - Y$ in order to bound the ratio $E(X)/E(Y)$, and thereby prove some target lower bound of $E(Y)$ -- may have broader applications to proving lower bounds for resource competitive algorithms (see our expanded discussion of related work in Section \ref{s:related}).